Skyvive/JsonObject/README.md

 var requiredString: String! // If this property can't be set, then initialization will fail
 ```

-Not all types can be set as Optional or Required types because of the way key-value coding works.
+Not all types can be set as optional or required types because of the way key-value coding works.
 See list below for supported Swift types:

 ```swift
 Int // default only